MRT GoMRTGo

 How to use the Singapore MRT: a first-timer's guide

 You do not need a paper ticket for everyday travel.
-Most riders tap through the gates with one of these:
+Most riders tap through the gates with one of:

 • a contactless bank card or a phone wallet